seankross/bookdown-start/docs/02-Submission-Instructions.md

 Metadata files should be uploaded with the forecast files.

-The [metadata standard](https://github.com/eco4cast/EFIstandards){target="_blank"}  has been designed by the Ecological Forecasting Initiative and is build off the widely used Ecological Metadata Language (EML).
+The [metadata standard](https://github.com/eco4cast/EFIstandards){target="_blank"}  has been designed by the Ecological Forecasting Initiative and is built off the widely used Ecological Metadata Language (EML).

-To help support metadata generation, we have creating two helpful functions in the neon4cast package.
+To help support metadata generation, we have created two helpful functions in the neon4cast package.

 First, the `neon4cast::create_model_metadata(forecast_file)` function will open a file that has the same name as your forecast file but with a `yml` extension.
 You will modify the fields in this file and save it.
 The are comments in the yml to help you with the information and a document describing the the fields [here](https://shorturl.at/irMQW){target="_blank"}

-Second, the `neon4cast::write_metadata_eml(forecast_file =  forecast_file ,metadata_yaml = metadata_yaml, forecast_issue_time = Sys.Date(), forecast_iteration_id = "1")` will use the information in your forecast file and your the yml that you saved from `neon4cast::create_model_metadata()` to generate the xml file that you will submit.
+Second, the `neon4cast::write_metadata_eml(forecast_file =  forecast_file ,metadata_yaml = metadata_yaml, forecast_issue_time = Sys.Date(), forecast_iteration_id = "1")` will use the information in your forecast file and the yml that you saved from `neon4cast::create_model_metadata()` to generate the xml file that you will submit.

-`neon4cast::write_metadata_eml` uses a functions that you can use outside neon4cast::write_metadata_eml to valdiate the xml files.
+`neon4cast::write_metadata_eml` uses a function that you can use outside neon4cast::write_metadata_eml to valdiate the xml files.
 While `neon4cast::write_metadata_eml` does the validation internally, you check the validity of their metadata before submission using the [validator script](https://github.com/eco4cast/EFIstandards/blob/master/R/forecast_validator.R){target="_blank"}.

 The license for the forecast output is required to be from the following Creative Commons License options: CC BY, CC BY-SA, CC BY-NC, CC BY-NC-SA.
 While we recommend a CC BY license, teams may use less permissive CC licenses if more appropriate.
 The license entry can be the CC option (i.e., CC BY) and a web link to the full CC license (e.g., https://creativecommons.org/licenses/by/4.0/)

-We recommend teams read the full metadata standard description for definitions and more information, and in particular that they look at the [example vignettes](https://github.com/eco4cast/EFIstandards/tree/master/vignettes){target="_blank"} , which demonstrate the standard being used.
+We recommend teams read the full metadata standard description for definitions and more information, and in particular that they look at the [example vignettes](https://github.com/eco4cast/EFIstandards/tree/master/vignettes){target="_blank"}, which demonstrate the standard being used.
 Note that these Standards are a work in progress.
 If you find issues as you are applying them, let us know at **eco4cast.initaitive@gmail.com**.

 ## Submission process